kcmv/colabo/src/backend/modules/smsapi-doc.md

 ##### Name

 + EN: Your name is missing.
 The registration SMS should be in the format ''REG.
 First_name Last_name. your_background'"'.
-E.g: 'REG.
-Giosuè Carducci.
-Poet'
+E.g: 'REG Marco Poet'
 + IT:

 ##### Background

 - EN: Your background is missing.
 The registration SMS should be in the format ''REG.
 First_name Last_name. your_background'"'.
-E.g: 'REG.
-Giosuè Carducci.
-Poet'
+E.g: 'REG Marco Poet'
 - IT:

 ## Reply